Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 \subsubsection{Experiment design}

 According to the Randomized and Controlled Trial (RCT) methods, the experiment was designed to compare four experimental conditions corresponding to two manipulations, i.e. the algorithm conditions, and the object choice and non-choice conditions.
 A predefined sequence (called "Predef" ) is used as a algorithm baseline with a linear learning path.
 It is implemented as a series of activities in which the student must have 75\% success over 4 activities of the same type to pass to the next activity type.
 This Predef sequence was designed by a professional in didactics of mathematics.
 The other condition is the ZPDES algorithm condition with personalized paths according to learning progress of student (using a parameterization of learning activities previously designed by the expert).
+To estimate the necessary sample size, an a priori power analysis was conducted using G*Power 3.1.

+A recent meta-analysis on studies investigating ITS in learning reported a smallest effect size at g = 0.30 \cite{SRma2014intelligent}.
+Based on this effect size, with an alpha level of 0.05, the projected total sample size required for detecting a between-between interaction in a repeated measures ANOVA was approximately N = 196 for a power of 0.95, and N = 128 for a power of 0.80.

 Within each algorithm condition, we introduced the possibility to self-choose the object of the money exchange for manipulating intrinsic motivation thanks to self-decision making.
 Hence, four conditions were manipulated as follows: 1) a "Predef" condition with linear path and without self-choice ; 2) a "PCO" condition with linear path and with self-choice of objects; 3) a "ZPDES" condition with Learning-progress based personalizing, but without self-choice of objects ; and finally 4) a "ZCO" condition with Learning-progress based personalizing with self-choice of objects.
 Thanks to these 4 condition, we were able to assess the effect of Learning-progress based personalizing on learning and motivation performance as well as its possible synergistic effect with playful feature related to the self-choice of object for exercise.